Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 Step 3: Broadcast and Watch the Fallout

-The series aired nationwide, with children mimicking Superman’s battle with intolerance on playgrounds and Klan recruiters left explaining why their so-called sacred rare research findings had become national punchlines.
+The series aired nationwide, with children mimicking Superman’s battle with intolerance on playgrounds and Klan recruiters left explaining why their so-called sacred secrets had become national punchlines.

 Voices of Authority: Expert Perspectives